apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Unmanaging Instances
 --------------------

-Administrators are able to unmanage guest Instances from CloudStack.
-Once unmanaged, CloudStack can no longer monitor, control or administer the provisioning and orchestration related operations on an Instance.
+Administrators can unmanage guest Instances from CloudStack.
+Once unmanaged, CloudStack can no longer monitor, control or administer the provisioning and orchestration-related operations on an Instance.

 To unmanage a guest Instance, an administrator must either use the UI or invoke the unmanageVirtualMachine API passing the ID of the Instance to unmanage.
 The API has the following preconditions:

 - The Instance must not be destroyed
 - The Instance state must be 'Running’ or ‘Stopped’
-- The Instance must be a VMware Instance
+- The Instance must be a VMware Instance (as of CloudStack 4.19, it's also possible to unmanage a KVM-based Instances)

 The API execution will perform the following pre-checks, failing if they are not met:

 - There are no Volume Snapshots associated with any of the Instance volumes
 - There is no ISO attached to the Instance

-In the UI, *Unmanage instance* action can be used in Instance view. |UnmanageButton.png|
+In the UI, *Unmanage instance* action can be used in the Instance view. |UnmanageButton.png|

 Alternately, the same operation can also be carried out using *Unmanage Instance* action in *Import-Export Instances* view under the *Tools* section.